Islam gives a person a clear perspective

 Speaking Truth in Islam

-Allah (SWT) showed us that all kinds of righteousness, wholly, are summarized, in their most elevated form, in utter truthfulness.
-Islam emphasized the importance of abiding by truthfulness in all times and states.
+Allah (SWT) showed us that all kinds of righteousness, wholly, are summarised, in their most elevated form, in utter truthfulness.
+Islam emphasised the importance of abiding by truthfulness at all times.
 Lack of truthfulness is the thing that societies suffer from nowadays.
 Lying is such a wicked habit.
 It is the stem of all other ailments that societies ache with.
 Allah says:

 إِنَّا أَنزَلْنَا إِلَيْكَ الْكِتَابَ بِالْحَقِّ لِتَحْكُمَ بَيْنَ النَّاسِ بِمَا أَرَاكَ اللَّهُ وَلَا تَكُن لِّلْخَائِنِينَ خَصِيمًا